 - 1. Fly the traffic pattern following the Traffic Pattern Operations procedure on page 6 of this document. - 2.
 On the Final leg: - a.
-Set the flaps to 30°. - Adjust pitch and power to maintain the descent to touchdown point at 65 KIAS. - Add 1/2 gust factor as necessary. - 3.
-A slight amount of power should be maintained during touchdown. - 4.
-Close the throttle during the rollout. - 5.
-Hold the nose gear off of the runway with back pressure. - 6.
-The flaps should remain extended until clear of the runway. - 7.
-After the nose wheel has touched the ground, maintain the runway centerline and do NOT apply brakes. - 8.
+Set the flaps to 35°. - b.
+Adjust pitch and power to maintain the descent to touchdown point at a minimum of 71 KIAS. - i.
+Add 1/2 gust factor as necessary. - 3.
+Power should be set at approximately 12-14" MP on approach. - 4.
+A slight amount of power should be maintained during touchdown. - 5.
+Close the throttle during the rollout. - 6.
+Hold the nose gear off of the runway with back pressure. - 7.
+The flaps should remain extended until clear of the runway. - 8.
+After the nose wheel has touched the ground, maintain the runway centerline and do NOT apply brakes. - 9.
 Maintain elevator back pressure while taxiing on a soft surface.